 Wei appointed officials loyal to him and terrorized the court and administration with his secret service.
 Taxes were ever-increasing and the administration soon ground to a complete halt.

 After 4 years a group of reformers tried to reintroduce Confucian values but they failed and were tortured and killed along with some 700 of their supporters.
 The reign of terror now continued unchecked until the death of Zhu Yujiao in October 1627.
 His successor exiled Wei Zhongxian to Anhui province where he wisely committed suicide.

 But the damage done was irrevocable.
-The emperor’s tacit consent to the huge suffering of his people convinced them that the Ming had lost the Mantle of Heaven and that it was time to replace the dynasty with one that had rulers, that could reign as true "Sons of Heaven".
+The emperor’s tacit consent to the huge suffering of his people convinced them that the Ming had lost the Mantle of Heaven and that it was time to replace the dynasty with one that had benevolent rulers, who could reign as true "Sons of Heaven".

 Internal rebellions were rampant.
 It was now just a matter of time ...